secretstartups/handbook/product/packaging-and-pricing/gitlab-for-campuses/index.html.md

 |25,000 and over^+|Self-Managed |[EDU Enterprise-XLarge] Self-Managed - Ultimate - 1 Year|

 *Institution size is determined by the last published student enrollment (undergraduate and graduate) within one year of the contract closing.
 + System limitations require a max number of seats.
 The XLarge SKUs are set to a max of 50,000k seats.
-If the number of seats needed is higher than 50,000 please alert [FIXM ME].
+If the number of seats needed is higher than 50,000 the Account Owner should notify Deal Desk in SFDC before sending the quote.

 ## Steps for Building a GitLab for Campuses Quote
 The steps for building a GitLab for Campuses quote vary slightly from standard quotes.